zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.

 ### Prerequisite